latent-to/developer-docs/docs/learn/synchronized-halving.md

 ### Why α_in must follow TAO halvings

 The synchronization between TAO and ALPHA injections is essential for market stability.
 If global TAO [issuance](../resources/glossary.md#issuance) halves but ALPHA injection (α_in) does not, each subnet's AMM pool would suddenly receive proportionally more ALPHA tokens per TAO token.
-This would immediately cut ALPHA's price in half, creating massive market disruption.
+This would proportionally remove more TAO from the AMM reserves over time, and for newer or low liquidity subnets, make the AMM subject to proportionally higher selling pressure and price impact.

 To maintain stable exchange rates and prevent artificial price shocks, α_in must be locked to TAO's global halving schedule.
 This ensures that both sides of the AMM pool shrink proportionally, preserving price relationships across halving events.
+Without this synchronization, the AMM reserves would be affected more by selling pressure over time, particularly for newer and low-liquidity subnets, resulting in higher price impact.

 ALPHA emissions to participants (α_out) remain on each subnet's independent local halving schedule, while injections follow the global TAO schedule.
 While synchronizing injections (τ_in and α_in) stabilizes markets, this 'semi-synchronization' creates unintended downstream consequences.
 This timing split—α_in synchronized globally, α_out running locally—creates a growing imbalance between "ALPHA in AMM pools" versus "ALPHA in participant wallets."
 This imbalance is the mathematical root cause of all four distortions described below.

-## 2) The problem — asymmetries caused by two clocks
+## 2) The problem

 The fundamental issue emerges from the timing mismatch between global and local halving schedules.
 When ALPHA injections (α_in) halve according to TAO's global schedule but ALPHA emissions (α_out) continue on each subnet's independent schedule, the ratio between "ALPHA in AMM pools" versus "ALPHA held by participants" shifts at every global halving event.

 This single mathematical drift creates several distinct but related distortions that systematically disadvantage later subnet cohorts:

+### 2.1 Halving "speed‑up" (interval compression)

+**The mechanism**: TAO halvings slow down ALPHA halvings by reducing the mining rate while keeping the threshold constant.
+However, when an ALPHA halving occurs, it halves the threshold while reducing the minting rate by less than 50%, causing the next ALPHA halving to happen faster (compressed intervals).
+This compression becomes stronger as ALPHA injections outweigh ALPHA emissions.

+**Real impact**: A subnet that initially had 2-year halving intervals might see this compress to 18 months, then 12 months, and eventually approach a "singularity" where halvings occur nearly every block.
+ALPHA halvings will compress so severely that no more incentives/emissions would be distributed in ~10 years instead of the intended ~60 years.

-### 2.1 Liquidity impact on AMMs
+### 2.2 Liquidity impact on AMMs

 **The mechanism**: As ALPHA emissions (α_out) increasingly dominate relative to ALPHA injections (α_in), the AMM pools receive proportionally less liquidity while participants hold proportionally more tokens.
 This changes the fundamental dynamics of trading.